Integrating with JIRA

 From the Settings section in your repo, go to Integration, then select Jira.
-You are required to add your Jira URL, username, and your password or API token (Jira Server uses the former and Jira Cloud the latter).
+You are required to add your Jira URL, email address, and your password or API token (Jira Server uses the former and Jira Cloud the latter).

 After successfully authenticating your JIRA credentials select the JIRA project you would like to integrate with Beanstalk.
 Please note: you need to have admin privileges for your Jira account to enable this integration.

 After this, finish the setup by clicking the "Activate" button.